-In every case, a functional gift that applies to the daily tasks of work proves universally appropriate for every person in the workplace, including superiors.
+In every case, functional co worker gifts that apply to the daily tasks of work proves universally appropriate for every person in the workplace, including superiors.

-That said, because it's our speciality at Dayspring Pens, I feel comfortable recommending an affordable, luxury pen as a gift for pretty much everyone.
+That said, because it's our specialty at Dayspring Pens, I feel comfortable recommending an affordable, luxury pen as a gift for pretty much everyone.

 If you're interested in other aspects of gift giving in a professional setting, check out my ultimate guide to the corporate gift.